benf549/CARPdock/README.md

 ### Comprehensive Assessment of Rigid Poses (CARP) Dock

+Can be used to quickly generate starting poses for [NISE](https://github.com/polizzilab/NISE).

 Runs with the [LASErMPNN](https://github.com/polizzilab/LASErMPNN) python environment.

 This script performs rigid-body ligand docking onto a protein structure using brute-force sampling of ligand rotations and translations, followed by clustering of valid poses.
 It loads protein and ligand structures, generates a grid of possible ligand positions, samples random ligand orientations, and filters out poses that clash with the protein or violate user-specified burial constraints.